leCloudy/TaikoController3Dprint/README.md

 As the piezo are used to detect vibration, using a 100% infill should help but it worked for me using 40%.
 This was printed using an ender3v2.
 The dimensions are maxed for the print bed, but if you have a bigger printer you can scale it up.
+Print the standoff with 0% infill to reduce the transmission of vibration.
+If possible it can be substituted with something soft like a silicon sock.

 ### Items
 1) Arduino Micro